Manta-Network/docs/docs/introduction/Manta-Pacific.md

 Here's an overview of the core technical capabilities that enable Manta Pacific to deliver unparalleled security and performance.

-1. **Modular tech stack for scalability**
+1. Modular tech stack for scalability

-    - Cost Efficiency: Leverages Celestia’s modular Data Availability (DA) layer to reduce transaction fees by 90%+ compared to monolithic L2s.
+    - **Cost Efficiency:** Leverages Celestia’s modular Data Availability (DA) layer to reduce transaction fees by 90%+ compared to monolithic L2s.

-    - High Throughput: Processes thousands of transactions per second (TPS) with parallelized execution.
+    - **High Throughput:** Processes thousands of transactions per second (TPS) with parallelized execution.

+    - **Fast Finality:** Uses a [dual-chain solution](../concepts/fast-finality.md) to deliver blazing fast finality times in the order of minutes.

-2.
+2. Developer friendly architecture

+    - **EVM-native Environment:** Deploy Solidity smart contracts in a familiar but faster EVM environment and benefit from Ethereum's robust security features.

+    - **Universal Circuits 2.0:** A library of pre-built cryptographic tools (e.g., privacy-preserving identity verification and compliant KYC modules) that developers can integrate into existing Solidity smart contracts.

+    - **App-agnostic design:** Support for diverse use cases such as gaming, fintech, and other enterprise-grade solutions.

 ## How Does Manta Pacific Work?